 B2B buyers are rational consumers who have a particular product or problem in mind when coming to the site.

-This is the first step in the journey, where the customer identifies the business need that they want to resolve with a product or a solution and searches for information about that product or solution.
+This is the first step in the journey, where the customer identifies the business need they want to resolve with a product or solution and searches for information about it.

 Simplify site navigation by presenting main categories right away!